Gin rummy: Oklahoma Gin

-Another version in this variation (mostly in match play) and in Hollywood gin (see below), a second deck of cards will be used to determine the knock value of a hand.
+Another version in this variation (mostly in match play) and in Hollywood Gin (see below), a second deck of cards will be used to determine the knock value of a hand.
 The knock value card will be dealt from the bottom and turned over on top.
 Above rules apply but both players are dealt ten cards with the last hand winner picking first from the deck.

-Hollywood gin
+Hollywood Gin

+In the 1942 laws of Gin Rummy published in New York by Ely Culbertson's Bridge World and prepared by a rules committee of bridge players, the scoring format for Hollywood Gin was published as a way to play "simultaneous games".
+This is a scoring style, not a rules change to the game of Gin.

-This is a scoring style, not a rules change to the game of gin.
-In Hollywood gin, scoring is kept for three different games at the same time.
+In Hollywood Gin, scoring is kept for three different games at the same time.
 A player's first win will be recorded in their column in Game One.
 A player's second win will be recorded in their columns for both Game One and Game Two.
 Their third win will be recorded in their column for all three games.
 Every game after that is scored in all three columns after that Game 1, Game 2 & Game 3.
 Once a game (column) is finished bonus are added to that game and hands are played until all three games are finished.
 Once all three games are finished the totals are added together for a total score.